 The construction of this project was done in several stages.
 There were periods of design and evolution that was done during a code-testing phase.
-I went about the construction of the project by testing separate pieces of code one by one and getting individual pieces to the work together.
-For example, I hooked up the button and ran the simple code to ensure the button was working, once the button was error free I would then integrate it with the more complex code, testing as I went.
+I worked iteratively, testing the code one by one.
+Then getting the code to work together.
+For example, I hooked up the button and ran the simple code to ensure the button was working.
+Once the button was error free I integrated it with the more complex code.
+Testing as I went.

-For the plinth construction, Redboat Creative designed the plinth models in 3D once we had had several consultations about what I needed from the plinth.
-He gave me several interactions of the design as certain components and sizes changed.
-These drawings are included in the appendix.
-Unfortunately, I had to build the box myself so there were a few issues with it and it wasn’t constructed to plan but it is very sturdy and did the purpose it was intended for.
+For the plinth construction, I had to build the box myself so there were a few issues with it and it wasn’t constructed to plan but it is very sturdy and did the purpose it was intended for.